justforbeatit/nvim-config-by-lua/README.md

 - Really fast

-- Many powerful plugins

 - Highly customizable

-- ...
+- Many powerful plugins, such as:

+  > floaterm

+  > translator

+  > gitblame

 > ## How ?